-Who wants living in an ill-smelling home full of mold, mildew and allergic and unhealthy environment?
+Who wants living in an ill-smelling home full of mold, mildew, and an allergic and unhealthy environment?
 Absolutely, no one!

 But what to do if you have a big basement or live in an area with annoyingly high humidity levels?
-If mildew, mold, dust mites and the unhealthy environment is bothering you, then this is the perfect time for you to buy a large capacity dehumidifier.
+If mildew, mold, dust mites, and the unhealthy environment are bothering you, this is the perfect time for you to buy a large capacity dehumidifier.

 And the Kenmore KM70 Dehumidifier can be a good choice to dehumidify basements and large spaces with its 70-pint capacity.

 The Kenmore KM70 is a sleek and handsome dehumidifier.
 It draws less power and quieter than other 70-pint dehumidifier brands.
 It boasts a lot of features, with some that are unique to Kenmore.
 However, unlike any other things, Kenmore KM70 also has its negative side.
-When compared to other 70-pint dehumidifiers, it is a poor performer in moisture removal and comes with an expensive price tag.
+Compared to other 70-pint dehumidifiers, it is a poor performer in moisture removal and comes with an expensive price tag.

 Kenmore KM70 Performance